willemhb/rascal/README.md

 # rascal
-The first serious version of rascal, a new dialect of lisp inspired by (stealing ideas from) Scheme, Julia, Clojure, Haskell, and Erlang.
+The first serious version of rascal, a new dialect of lisp inspired by (stealing ideas from) Julia, Scheme, Clojure, Haskell, and Erlang.

 rascal is a fully user-extensible language, focusing on support for three key features:
-* first-class macros, for adding new syntax
+* first-class macros, for adding new syntax.
-* first-class generic functions, for extending builtin functionality to user-defined types
+* first-class generic functions, for extending builtin functionality to user-defined types.
-* first-class algebraic effects, for extending control flow
+* first-class algebraic effects, for adding new control flow.

 # key features
 ## macros